LLEK10249U Evidence, Diet and Health

 - Re-exam

-The requirements for registration can be fulfilled before re-exam.
+The requirements for registration have to be fulfilled before re-exam.
 All assignments must be handed in no later than 3 weeks before reexamination.
-Assignments must be approved.
+Assignments must be approved no later than 2 weeks before reexamination.

 Criteria for exam assesment